 Similarly, Bitwarden has a highly enticing free plan with unlimited access across devices, yet features such as 2FA are restricted to the premium plan.
 But this is still a viable option for most people as it retains all the core functionality of a password manager.

 Your value proposition for either depends greatly on your use case.
-Zoho Vault has slightly more options for the individual user in its free plan but no family plan.
-This may not be a deal breaker as the per-user rate with Zoho Vault is still cheaper if you have three or fewer people in the home.
+Zoho Vault has slightly more options for the individual user in its free plan but lacks a family plan.
+This may not be a deal breaker as the per-user rate for Zoho Vault is still cheaper if you have three or fewer people in the home.
 If you have four to six family members, though, Bitwarden is the better value.

 In the end, both services offer amazing value for the price, and we couldn’t justify giving the win to just one of them.

 Platform compatibility winner: Draw

 Supported browsers: Brave, Chrome, Edge, Firefox, Safari, Vivaldi